jwhittaker/chzbot/notes/rpi_setup.md

 What do you really need?

 - $10 Pi Zero W
-- OTG Cable
+- $3 OTG Cable
-- $8 8 or 16GB UHS-1 or Class 10 uSD (usually they come with full size adapters)
+- $8 `8 GB` or `16 GB` UHS-1 or Class 10 μSD (usually they come with full size adapters)
 - Micro USB cell charger (check a thrift store if you do not have one laying around)
-- Double row of 0.1" header pins maybe
+- Double row of 0.1" header pins maybe (If not a Zero WH model)
-- SD card reader if you don't have any computers with one (it's 2018, how could you!)
+- SD card reader if you don't have any computers with one (it's 2018--how could you!)

 You can 3d print a case or get creative.